Shouqun/node-dbus/Readme.md

 # node-dbus
-node-dbus is a D-Bus binding for node has the following capabilities: (1) call D-Bus methods,(2) receive D-Bus signals, (3) export D-Bus services
+node-dbus is a D-Bus binding for node has the following capabilities: (1) call D-Bus methods, (2) asynchronous method call, (3) receive D-Bus signals, (4) export D-Bus services

 ## How To Build
 To build, do:  `node-waf configure build`